arongas/spring-boot-lectures/Lecture 1 - Spring Boot Introduction/Spring Boot Introduction.md

 ---

-### Project Structure
+### Spring Boot Project Structure

-Spring does not have any special requirements for the structure of the project.
-You do!
+Spring does not have any special requirements for the structure of the project. **But You do**!

 Not keeping a clean structure will make code not easily maintainable since you will need to check in every class for it annotation to identify the class purpose.
 Propose to keep the following rules:

 - Create a root package (i.e. gr.rongasa.eshop)
-- Create a package where you keep all your auto configuration classes i.e. gr.rongasa.eshop.configuration
+- Create a package where you keep all your configuration classes i.e. gr.rongasa.eshop.configuration
 - Create a package where you keep all your domain model classes i.e. gr.rongasa.eshop.domain
 - Create a package where you keep all your repository classes i.e. gr.rongasa.eshop.repository
-  - Ensure your repository classes end with the word Repository
+  - Ensure your repository classes end with the word `Repository`

 ---

+### Spring Boot Project Structure

 - Create a package where you keep all your service/business logic classes i.e. gr.rongasa.eshop.service
   - Ensure that for every service class you have also an interface
 - Create a package where you keep all your web classes i.e. gr.rongasa.eshop.web
 - Create a package where you keep all your web rest interface i.e. gr.rongasa.eshop.web.rest
-- Ensure that rest interface uses only services and services use only repository
+- **Ensure that rest interface uses only services and services use only repository classes**
 - It is a good practice that domain objects are transformed to DTO objects inside the services
-  - I tend to add these DTO classes either in gr.rongasa.eshop.web.model or in gr.rongasa.eshop.model
   - Propose the use of frameworks like mapstruct or Dozer for the conversion.

 ---